 In 1992, the Chicago City Council requested a postage stamp in her honor, stating, “Bessie Coleman continues to inspire untold thousands even millions of young persons with her sense of adventure, her positive attitude, and her determination to succeed.”
 The Bessie Coleman stamp was released in 1995.
 In 2006, she was inducted into the National Aviation Hall of Fame.

 As for Bessie Coleman’s desire and will to become a pilot in a time when she had little rights, she once said, “The air is the only place free from prejudices.”

-If you found this article interesting, you may also be interested in these24 fascinating facts on Amelia Earhart.
+After reading about the incredible life and shocking death of Bessie Coleman, you may also be interested in these24 fascinating facts on Amelia Earhart.
 Then read about the Harlem Hellfighters, the overlooked African American heroes of World War 1.